Setting Up a Self-Directed Roth IRA LLC: Essential Considerations

 - The usual retirement rules still apply.
 Having a checkbook within your IRA can seem like a lot of power.
 But it doesn’t confer any power to break the rules.
 You’ll still have to keep within the bounds of retirement investing, which means you can’t use these funds to invest in life insurance policies, collectibles like wine and art, etc. And you’ll still have to avoid transacting with disqualified persons, which can be an extra temptation when you have the power of the checkbook.

 And that’s it.
 If you are responsible in the way you approach your retirement funds and investing, you’ll have no problem making the most of a Self-Directed Roth IRA LLC.
 But where do you start?
 We think the best way to proceed is to get in touch with a custodian who can help with the complicated setup.
-Get in touch with us at American IRA by dialing 866-7500-IRA.
+Interested in learning more about Self-Directed IRAs?
+Contact American IRA, LLC at 866-7500-IRA (472) for a free consultation.
+Download our free guides or visit us online at www.AmericanIRA.com.